Shippable/docs/sources/deploy/vm-multiple-environments.md

 Shippable allows you to deploy your application to multiple VM clusters.
 A VM cluster is essentially a collection of machines with public IP addresses, which are used by the Shippable platform for application deployment.

 In this tutorial, we will demonstrate how to deploy a NodeJS application package, available in an S3 bucket, to multiple VM clusters and thereafter start the application.
-Each VM cluster represents a particular environment such as beta and production in our example.s
+Each VM cluster represents a particular environment such as beta and production in our example.

 ## Deployment Goal